Skip to content

 Heather Fox headshot

 Dr. Fox is a mixed-methods researcher who champions implementing and scaling evidence- based strategies to improve equity in education and child welfare settings.
 Dr. Fox is a pragmatic researcher dedicated to translating research findings into actionable and anti-racist practices that support the well-being and resiliency of children, youth, and their families.
-Dr. Fox s contracted by the University of Illinois at Urbana-Champaign to the Illinois Department of Children and Family Services to facilitate research translation that supports data-informed and equity-centered efforts to improve the experiences and outcomes for children, youth and families engaged in the child welfare system.
+Dr. Fox is contracted by the University of Illinois at Urbana-Champaign to the Illinois Department of Children and Family Services to facilitate research translation that supports data-informed and equity-centered efforts to improve the experiences and outcomes for children, youth and families engaged in the child welfare system.
 This work includes designing, conducting, and contributing to mixed-methods research and evaluation studies utilizing quantitative, qualitative, cross-sectional, and inter-disciplinary research methodologies.

 Heather Fox headshot